bbelos/android_device_samsung_ypg1/README.md

-Team EpicCM Device Repo
+Team SuperNova Device Repo
 =======================

 How to build
 ------------
-This is a quick tutorial on building an ota package for Samsung Epic using the CyanogenMod Android repo.
+This is a quick tutorial on building an ota package for Samsung Galaxy S Wifi/Player 4.0 using the CyanogenMod Android repo.

 This tutorial begins with a belief that you have already sync'd down CyanogenMod sources and have set up your build environment.